CompuTec/computec-docs/appengine_versioned_docs/version-2.0/developers-guide/rest-odata-api/error-codes.md

     }
     ```

-- **HTTP/1.1 404 Not Found** - endpoint not found.
-This error indicates that the requested endpoint is missing or incorrect.
+- **HTTP/1.1 404 Not Found**: A "404 Not Found" error indicates that the requested API endpoint is incorrect or does not exist.
+Verify that the URL is accurate and that the resource is available.

-- **HTTP/1.1 500 Internal Server Error** - any other error.
-Details of problem are provided in the error message.
-The message aligns with those found in the SAP Business One Client with CompuTec ProcessForce extension running.
+- **HTTP/1.1 500 Internal Server Error**: This generic error signifies an issue within the server, such as database errors or unexpected failures.
+If using SAP Business One with CompuTec ProcessForce, the error message will often align with those seen in the SAP Business One Client.

     Error Message